Tonga national rugby union team: History

 Tonga were drawn to play Wales again in the inaugural 1987 Rugby World Cup in New Zealand.
 The previous meeting, plus the decision to rest some of the leading players, led to a poor Welsh performance though they managed to win 29–16.
 Tonga lost its other two games to Ireland (32–9) and Canada (37–4).

 They failed to qualify for the 1991 Rugby World Cup.
 In 1994 they won the South Pacific championship on try count and so qualified for the Super 10, in which they finished bottom of their pool with only one point.

 They qualified for the 1995 World Cup ahead of Fiji on points difference.
 Tonga managed only two victories in the next two World Cups, against the 29–11 Côte d'Ivoire in 1995 and Italy in 1999.
-The win over the Côte d'Ivoire brought tragedy when Ivorian winger Max Brito was left paralyzed.
+The win over the Côte d'Ivoire brought tragedy when Ivorian winger Max Brito was left paralysed.

 June 1999 brought a 20–16 defeat of France in Nukuʻalofa over a touring France but in 2000 they were defeated 102–0 (including 15 tries) by New Zealand.

 After losing their first four matches to Fiji and Samoa, Tonga finished third in the Oceania qualifying group.
 As a result, they had to play home and away matches against Papua New Guinea, which they won 47–14 and 84–12, followed by a play-off against South Korea, who finished as runners-up in the Asian section.
 Tonga thrashed them 75–0 and 119–0.

 At the 2003 Rugby World Cup Tonga lost all their games and finished bottom of their pool.
 Although they kept Wales to 20–27, they were again thrashed by New Zealand 91–7.

 In 2007 Tonga participated in the 2007 Rugby World Cup, winning two of their pool matches and nearly defeating the eventual champions, South Africa, before losing 30–25.

 Tonga achieved one of the most unexpected victories in Rugby World Cup history with their 19–14 win over France in the 2011 World Cup.

 On 24 November 2012, Tonga beat Scotland, at Pittodrie Stadium, 21–15 for their first victory over a traditional rugby power on a European pitch.

 Sipi Tau

 Like several Pacific rugby nations, Tonga has a pre-game war dance, called the Sipi Tau.
 It is a form of the Kailao, which was originally a war dance that was imported to Tonga from Wallis Island.
 It is usually performed at both public and private ceremonies.

-During the 2003 Rugby World Cup in Australia, in Tonga's match against the All Blacks, the All Blacks began their traditional haka, and then Tonga answered to the haka through the sipi tau whilst the All Blacks were performing, bringing the teams within metres of one another just prior to kick-off.
+During the 2003 Rugby World Cup in Australia, in Tonga's match against New Zealand, the All Blacks began their traditional haka, and then Tonga answered to the haka through the Sipi Tau while the All Blacks were performing, bringing the teams within metres of one another just prior to kick-off.